ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/web-apps/launch-swa-async/index.md

 **Solution**

--   **Step 1**: Implement a method that will complete a task async and once done will invoke the callback passsed in.
+-   **Step 1**: Implement a method that will complete a task async and once done will invoke the callback passed in.

 > ```
 > // Take a screenshot and invoke the callback when completed or failed.